-The pH is the measurement of the acidity of yogurt that affects its taste and changes its shelf life and texture (Priadi et al., 2019).
-The acidity of yogurt is due to LAB fermentation, especially by lactobacillus and streptococcus strains (Mani-López et al., 2014).
-These bacteria result in lactose (milk sugar) conversion into lactic acid through fermentation.
-The pH of yogurt usually ranges from 4.5 to 4.6 (Chandan and O'Rell, 2013).
-The variations are due to factors such as fermentation time, temperature, and the specific strains of bacteria used.
-The acidic environment created by lactic acid not only imparts yogurt its characteristic sharp, pleasant flavor but also helps to inhibit the growth of harmful bacteria, contributing to its preservation (Ayivi et al., 2020).
-The yogurt's pH can be measured using a pH meter or pH test strips, specifically used for food product analysis.
+The pH is the measurement of the acidity of yogurt that affects its taste and changes its shelf 195 life and texture (Priadi et al., 2021).
+The acidity of yogurt is due to lactic acid bacterial 196 fermentation, especially by lactobacillus and streptococcus strains (Mani-López et al., 2014).
+197 These bacteria result in lactose (milk sugar) conversion into lactic acid through fermentation.
+198 The pH of yogurt usually ranges from 4.5 to 4.6 (Chandan & O'Rell, 2013).
+The variations are 199 due to factors such as fermentation time, temperature, and the specific strains of bacteria used.
+200 The acidic environment created by lactic acid not only imparts yogurt its characteristic sharp, 201 202 pleasant flavor but also helps to inhibit the growth of harmful bacteria, contributing to its preservation (Ayivi et al., 2020).
+The yogurt's pH can be measured using a pH meter or pH test 203 strips, specifically used for food product analysis.
+204 as texture and consistency (Lee & Lucey, 2010).
+Its protein components (especially casein protein) and stabilizers such as gelatin or pectin can change it (Yousefi & Jafari, 2019).
+Exopolysaccharides (EPS) production by lactic acid bacterial fermentation enhances yogurt's viscosity by encompassing its gel-like structure (Yousefvand et al., 2024).
+Higher protein content generally results in a thicker and buttery yogurt consistency (Bierzuńska et al., 2019).
+Viscosity can be measured using techniques like rotational viscometry or instrumental texture analysis.
+Consumers prefer thicker yogurt (Hossain et al., 2020).